alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-22-suspicious-minds.md

 {%
-  slide_image
-  :deck => "suspicious-minds",
-  :slide => 52,
+  slide_image2
+  filename="slide52.jpeg"
-  :alt => "A pilot inspecting a checklist in the cockpit of a plane."
+  alt="A pilot inspecting a checklist in the cockpit of a plane."
 %}

 One other thing that aviation does which we should steal for the software industry is **checklists**.